Documentation Index

 nono trust keygen

-Generate an ECDSA P-256 signing key pair and store it in the system keystore.
+Generate an ECDSA P-256 signing key pair.

-nono trust keygen # Default key ID ("default")
+nono trust keygen # Default key ID ("default") in system keystore

-nono trust keygen --id my-signing-key # Named key
+nono trust keygen --id my-signing-key # Named key in system keystore

 nono trust export-key